DiegelD/CarND-Path-Planning-Project/README.md

 *Personal Note, after you understand a "Behaviour Planer" you will never look at you owen drive skill the same level as before*

 The figure below shows the full interactions of a Behovoir Planer.
 With the control flows and the update times.
-The green box markes the areas of a Path-Planner.
+The green box markes the area the is commonly knowns as Path-Planner.
 To enable me to focus just on this topic, all the other functions outside the box are provided by Udacity and briefly descibed in chapter 5.

 <figure>